 Tineco Pure One S12: should you buy it?

 On the face of it the Tineco could be a savvy choice, allowing you to get your hands on features such as auto cleaning without shelling out top whack for the V11 Absolute.
 But you’ll want to be sure it actually delivers on the cleaning front, particularly as £500 is still a significant investment for a cordless vacuum.

-We’ve been busy trying out the S12, so head to our Pure One S12 first look review to get our initial thoughts on its auto cleaning feature, and how it compares with the Dyson.
-You can also see our independent review of the Dyson V11 Absolute, based on our lab tests to find out whether it lives up to the price tag.
+We’ve been busy testing out the S12, putting it through the exact same dust pick-up tests and ease of use checks as we do every other cordless vacuum.
+Head to our full Tineco Pure One S12 review to get our verdict on its auto cleaning feature, and how it compares with the Dyson.
+You can also see our independent review of the Dyson V11 Absolute, to find out whether it lives up to the price tag.

 Choosing the best cordless vacuum

 If you’re not keen on spending quite so much on cordless technology, the good news is we’ve found some brilliant cheaper cordless vacuums that will clean well for less.